-"There’s an inviting convivial atmosphere about Winslow Hall, a large country house, designed by Christopher Wren.........It all adds to the atmosphere of being part of an exclusive club.
-This was like travelling back in time to catch the early days of established events at Glyndebourne or Garsington and experiencing them at their purest”.
+"There’s an inviting convivial atmosphere about Winslow Hall, designed by Wren.
+It all adds to the atmosphere of being part of an exclusive club.
+This was like travelling back in time to catch the early days of established events at Glyndebourne or Garsington and experiencing them at their purest."

-“The visitor experience is endearingly friendly, and the marquee provided an unexpectedly good acoustic environment."
+"Despite being a difficult opera to pull off, Winslow Hall's production has genuine merit.
+The visitor experience is endearingly friendly, and the marquee provided an unexpectedly good acoustic environment."

 "Carmen Jakobi directed, an imaginative and lively interpretation that was skilfully realised…As Giovanni finally descended to hell through the stage, bathed in smoke and red light, the spine was suitably tingled ...Oliver Gilmour's conducting...articulated the drama superbly.
 His choice of tempos throughout was judicious: the Champagne Aria, for instance, fizzed without foaming out of control and 'Mi tradi' maintained momentum while leaving the long-breathed Elin Pritchard room to shape Elivira's sinuous lines to languishing, obsessive effect."